 Yes, jicama is good for dogs.

 Jicama is densely packed with nutrients yet is low in overall calories.
-Given that, it’s a great add-on for your dog’s normal feeding routine.
+It’s a great add-on for your dog’s normal feeding routine.

 As always, consult your veterinarian before trying new foods.